radamanthus/ey-cloud-recipes/cookbooks/cron_app/README.md

 Specifics of Usage
 ------------------
 Add your cron jobs as an array of hashes to attributes/cron.rb and `include_recipe 'cron_app'` in the main cookbook recipe.
-You must specify a name, time, command and instance name.
+You must specify a name, time and command.
 The time value must be the full string containing minute, hour, day, month and weekday separated by spaces (eg: '* * * * *').

 Example Configuration: